Tim Holtz Ring-Bound Junk Journal: Flip Through & Ideas

 The inside back cover

-Many of the page ideas were inspired by other creators I’d seen on YouTube including:
+Many of the page ideas were inspired by other crafters I’d seen on YouTube, including:

 Each of these fabulous crafters have made wonderful ring-bound junk journals in the past and I thoroughly enjoyed adapting their ideas to suit the style and theme of my own pretty ring-bound junk journal.